Only around 2% of the population are true empaths though many of us can attest to having empathic traits.

 One of the biggest problems that empaths face is empath fatigue.

 Empath fatigue or burnout can be due to a short-term stressful situation, but most often, it happens over time as a steady drain of your energy reserves.

 Empath fatigue can have huge ramifications on your physical, mental, emotional, and spiritual wellbeing and is something that all empathic individuals need to learn to spot and prevent.

 This article was inspired by an email I received recently from a fellow empath.
 (It’s ironic that despite an empaths uncanny ability to ‘get’ others, few people outside of other empaths actually understand us!)

-Said empath was experiencing empath fatigue and feeling drained due to circumstance placing them in a caring role; something which we previously explored when looking at the best careers for each type of empath.
+Said empath was experiencing empath fatigue and feeling drained due to circumstances placing them in a caring role; something which we previously explored when looking at the best careers for each type of empath.

 It’s a common misconception that care roles are best suited to empaths due to our loving and caring nature, but in reality, empaths can become completely burnt out due to caring ‘too much’ and never having a chance to ‘turn off’ their abilities.

-This got me thinking about why empath fatigue happens, and what can be done to prevent it or recover from it.
+This got me thinking about why empath fatigue happens and what can be done to prevent it or recover from it.

 Why Do Empaths Experience Fatigue and Burnout?